Muse Bihi Abdi

-Musa Bihi Abdi (Muuse Biixi Cabdi, موسى بيحي عبدي; born 16 June 1948) is a Somaliland politician and former military officer who served as the 5th President of Somaliland from 2017 to 2024.
+Musa Bihi Abdi (Muuse Biixi Cabdi, موسى بيحي عبدي; born 16 June 1948) is a Somalilander politician and former military officer who served as the 5th President of Somaliland from 2017 to 2024.

 During the 1970s, he served as a pilot in the Somali Air Force under the Siad Barre administration.
-In 2010, Bihi was appointed the chairman of the ruling Kulmiye party in Somaliland.
+In 2005, Bihi was appointed the chairman of the ruling Kulmiye party in Somaliland.
 In November 2015, Bihi was selected as the party's Presidential Candidate at the 5th annual central committee convention.

 On 21 November 2017 Muse was announced the winner of the 2017 presidential election, and officially became the President of Somaliland on 13 December 2017.
 He lost his reelection bid to Abdirahman Mohamed Abdullahi in the 2024 presidential election.

 Early life

 Muse was born in the outskirts of Hargeisa in 1948, then part of the British Somaliland protectorate.
 He attended Amoud Secondary School, which he graduated from in 1970.